mohannadmaklad/STM32F103C8T6/README.md

 # STM32F103C8T6

-I've used SPI2 of the microcontroller to communicate with the LCD (SPI is mapped to JTAG pins so I couldn't use it).
+I've used SPI 2 of the microcontroller to communicate with the LCD (SPI 1 is mapped to JTAG pins so I couldn't use it).

 LCD to board pinout :